ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 * type: "String"

 TODO:  this list is not sufficient.
 Do we enforce a specific set of tokens.
-Seems like analysis has a pretty huge set of possiblities.
+Seems like analysis has a pretty huge set of possibilities.

 The string value SHOULD be one of the following: